actualbudget/docs/docs/install/local.md

 ## Updating Actual

 1. Stop the server if it’s running.
 You can use the keyboard shortcut <kbd>CTRL-C</kbd> (even on macOS) to stop the server or close the terminal window it’s running from.
-2. Run `git pull` from the directory you cloned the project into.
+2. In Bash, run `git pull` from the directory you cloned the project into.
 This will download the latest code.
 3. Run `yarn install` from that directory.
 This will download any updated dependencies.
 4. Run `yarn build:server` to build the server from the latest code.
 4. Restart the server by running `yarn start:server`.